bindhu0404/YOLO-Vehicle-Speed-Estimator/README.md

 # Features

--Real-time vehicle detection and tracking
+-Real-time detection and tracking of cars & trucks using YOLOv10

 -Speed estimation using object movement across frames